 Contact With Your General Practitioner

-As part of looking after you, your General Practitioner will need to be advised that you are entering into therapy.
+As a part of looking after you, your General Practitioner will need to be advised that you are entering into therapy.

 I am working in line with the British Association of Art Therapists code of ethics.